jimkang/videowall-seekbar/README.md

   - `el`: Returns the seekbar's DOM element.
   - `getValue`: Returns' the seekbar's current value.
-  - `setValue`: Sets the seekbar's value.
+  - `setValue(value, originData)`: Sets the seekbar's value. `originData` is anything you want it to be.
+It will be passed through to the `onValueChange` callback if there is one.
+You don't have to provide one.
+Its primary intended purpose is for a client to be able to tell which `onValueChange` calls were triggered by the client itself.

 Seekbar instances emit a `usersetvalue` event whenever the user changes the value via the UI.